skypanther/SegmentedControl/readme.md

 # History

+* 3-Mar-2016: Ver 1.0.5 resolves #5, yet another attempt! (it would help if I owned more iOS devices, donations welcome 😀)
-* 29-Feb-2016: Ver 1.0.3 resolves #5, thanks Will Dent! (last button in set not filling entire area on iPhone 6s+)
+* 29-Feb-2016: Ver 1.0.4 resolves #5, thanks Will Dent! (last button in set not filling entire area on iPhone 6s+)
 * 16-Feb-2016: Ver 1.0.3 resolves last button in set not filling entire area on iPhone 6s+
 * 08-Feb-2016: Ver 1.0.2 resolves issue where selecting/setIndexing a button didn't deselect the other buttons
 * 05-Feb-2016: Ver 1.0.1 resolves layout issues on larger iOS devices when using percentage-based widths